wwce/terraform/gcp/adv_peering_2fw_2spoke_common/README.md

 ## Prerequistes
-* Valid GCP Account with Project
+* Valid GCP Account with existing project
 * Access to GCP Cloud Terminal or to a machine with a Terraform 12 installation

 ## How to Deploy